GlimmerDev/YewMiiTools/README.md

 This tends to happen with certain applications, but Python-based exe's especially.
 You might have to manually allow the file, or run using the python script if you feel uncomfortable.

+## Source
+If you wish to instead run the script from source, then you'll have to download the two tools mentioned above yourself (BotWUnpacker and BotW-aampTool) and place them in a subfolder called "tools".
+The script shouldn't have any extra library dependencies.

 ## Examples
 Dio Brando
 ![Dio](https://i.imgur.com/RANgWrH.jpg)